CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step2.rst

    |analyses_options|

-   ``Go to output folder`` will take you to the output folder in yout ``/analyses`` Data store path.
+   ``Go to output folder`` will take you to the output folder in your ``/analyses`` Data store path.
 This output folder will not exist until AFTER you end the running analysis.

    ``View Logs`` will show you the echo of the container job starting -- this is very useful for debugging containers that are not acting appropriately.